QuiltServerTools/ServerSideDevDocs/docs/permissions.md

 ## Setup

-You will need to have set up the Luckperms Permissions API in your environment.
+You will need to have set up the Fabric Permissions API in your environment.
 See the [libraries page](libraries.md)

 ---